8 design top tips and 8 mistakes to avoid

 If the advert has a link, make it into a button people can press with the words ‘Buy Now’ on it.

-The CTA comes after the main information, just as your audience is thinking ‘I want this.
+The CTA comes after the main information.
+It needs to appear in the visual hierarchy once your audience is thinking, ‘I want this.
 What do I do to get it?’

-Place your CTA close to the book title or near the bottom right of the main message.
+Place your CTA close to the book title or near the bottom right of the main message because this is where your audience will be directed to look.

 Top Tips for good design

-Overdesigning means your audience has to look past the fancy styles, fonts, colours and copy to get to the message.
+Overdesigning means your audience has to look past the fancy styles, fonts, colors, and copy to get to the message.

 1. Keep on message